vampirefrog/motu/README.md

 MOTU midi express 128 linux driver
 ==================================

+**WARNING** there is currently a kernel panic in the driver, I haven't figured out how to fix it yet, so I suggest running it in a VM for now.

 Only tested on linux 5.x, and with midi express 128, the 5 port version might work too.

 Currently in alpha stage, please submit pull requests or bug reports if you find any.